 Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

-Saturday's game between the No. 5 Texas Longhorns (13-0) and the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 based on our computer prediction, with a favored Texas squad taking home the win.
-Tipoff is at 2:00 PM ET on December 30.
+Saturday's game that pits the No. 5 Texas Longhorns (13-0) versus the No. 10 Baylor Bears (11-0) at Moody Center has a projected final score of 75-67 (based on our computer prediction) in favor of Texas, who is favored in this matchup by our model.
+Game time is at 2:00 PM ET on December 30.

-The Longhorns enter this matchup after a 97-52 victory against Jackson State on Wednesday.
+The Longhorns took care of business in their most recent outing 97-52 against Jackson State on Wednesday.

 Catch college basketball action all season long on Fubo!